 On December 2, 2008, the Company's Board of Directors approved a \$10.0 million share repurchase program.
 Under the program, the Company is authorized to repurchase the issued and outstanding shares of common stock.
 Share repurchases may be made through open market purchases, privately negotiated transactions or otherwise, at times and in such amounts as management deems appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements and other market conditions.
 The repurchase program may be discontinued or suspended at any time, and will be funded using our available cash.
 On each of February 2, 2010, November 30, 2010 and May 3, 2011, the Company's Board of Directors approved the repurchase of up to an additional \$10.0 million in shares under the share repurchase program.
 The Company's Board of Directors reviews the share repurchase program periodically, the last such review having occurred in May 2011.
 During the year ended September 30, 2009, 707,462 shares were purchased under the program for approximately \$3,874,000.
-During the year ended September 30, 2011, 229,575 shares were purchased under the program for approximately \$3,874,000.
-During the year ended September 30, 2011, 229,575 shares were purchased under the program for approximately \$1,4,000 may yet be expended under the program.
+During the year ended September 30, 2011, 229,575 shares were purchased under the program for approximately \$14,471,000.
+During the year ended September 30, 2011, 229,575 shares were purchased under the program, and the prior shares repurchased were retired.
+During the three months ended March 31, 2012, no shares were purchased under the program.
+As of March 31, 2012, approximately \$18,114,000 may yet be expended under the program.